aborn/emacs.d/README.md

 ==========

 ## INTRO
-This project is a slight configure file for emacs. emacs version 23+
+This project is a slight configure file for emacs.
+All configure files can be used emacs version 23+

 ## INSTALL
 Download all file in this project and running configure